-Tucked into the backyard of a 1920s Seattle bungalow, this 300-square-foot ground-up build serves as a private creative sanctuary for a pair of professional musicians.
-The project demanded a delicate balance: honoring the heritage of the primary home and neighborhood while creating a cozy light-filled acoustic environment.
+Tucked into the backyard of a 1920s Seattle bungalow, this 300 square foot studio serves as a private creative sanctuary for a pair of professional musicians.
+The project demanded a delicate balance: honoring the heritage of the primary home and neighborhood while creating a cozy light filled acoustic environment.

 Key design features include: